Gamma Knife Treatable Conditions

 ✴ Trigeminal Neuralgia

 Trigeminal neuralgia, also known as tic douloureux, is a neuropathic disorder caused by the compression of one or both of the patient’s trigeminal nerves.
 The trigeminal nerve is the fifth cranial nerve and it is commonly referred to as “the fifth nerve” or simply “V”.
 It is responsible for the perception of sensation in the face, and while it is primarily a sensory nerve, it is also involved in certain motor functions like chewing and swallowing.
-Studies have estimated that approximately 1 in 15,000 people
+Studies have estimated that approximately 1 in 15,000 people suffer from trigeminal neuralgia.
+The disease tends to occur with greater frequency in patients who are 50 years or older, and it tends to be more common amongst elderly females.
+However there have been cases of trigeminal neuralgia in younger patients, some as young as three years of age.

 The symptoms associated with trigeminal neuralgia are sharp, intensely mind-numbing shock-like stabs of pain in the face.
 These can occur separately or at once in different areas, like the ear, eye, nose, lips, forehead, scalp, teeth and side of the face.
 The pain usually occurs in one side of the face, depending on which trigeminal nerve is affected.
 However, there are some cases in which both of the patient’s trigeminal nerves are affected, resulting in bilateral pain.
 Pain can be triggered by interior or exterior stimuli.
 Even something as small as a chewing motion or a light finger’s touch against the cheek can trigger an episode of intense pain in an affected patient.
 At times, however, episodes of pain can occur without any apparent trigger.